kubafeqt/MouseHandleXY/README.md

 # Keyboard Mouse Control

-Control your mouse entirely using your keyboard — helpful when your touchpad isn't working (e.g., due to driver incompatibility on Windows 10).
+Control your mouse entirely using your keyboard — helpful when your touchpad isn't working (e.g. due to driver incompatibility on Windows 10).

 ## Activation